 Optimizing Your LinkedIn Company Page

 LinkedIn pages do not have a separate login and password.
 Rather, they are managed by verified LinkedIn profiles.
-If you are a manager of a company page, you’ll see those pages you have access to by clicking “Me” in the header menu and looking under the “Manage” section:LinkedIn Manage Pages
+If you are a manager of a company page, you’ll see those pages you have access to by clicking “Me” in the header menu and looking under the “Manage” section:LinkedIn account management dropdown showing company options, including "The Digital Marketing People," emphasizing company page management for optimization.

 Navigate to your company page by selecting it in this list.